My Quiet Kitchen

 • Boil the lasagne noodles according to package directions.

-• Layer the lasagna as instructed, making adjustments as needed for the shape of the dish.
+• Layer the lasagna as indicated in the recipe below, making adjustments as needed for the shape of the dish.
 Cover tightly with foil and bake for 40 minutes.

 • Remove the foil and add the cheese on top.
 Cover again and bake for another 20 to 30 minutes or until the cheese is melted and the lasagna is piping hot.
 If desired, broil uncovered for a few minutes to brown the cheese.